The Detroit Region connects your business with the world

 The Detroit Region transports freight from coast to coast

-The region has the necessary transportation infrastructure to easily haul your freight across the country.
+The region has the necessary transportation infrastructure to easily haul freight and cargo across the country.
 Michigan is home to 26 railroads, including four Class I railroads.
 Those four rail lines all intersect in the Detroit Region, connecting with the region’s seven cargo ports and seven major interstates to create a reliable logistics network for your business.

 - The Detroit Region is served by four of the nation’s seven Class I railroads, which is unique to only a third of the United States.